MarkUgarov/maybe-this-will-help/docker/step2/runDockerContainer.md

 You can use docker run command or docker-compose.
 I will demonstrate with docker-compose, because I think it's much more readable, but you can also choose to evaluate the docker run command.

-First create a file "docker-compose.yml" anywhere in your filesystem, I suggest to keep it somewhere near your project-directory (e.g in the parent folder, mine is named "FinHyb").
+First create a file "docker-compose.yml" anywhere in your filesystem, I suggest to keep it somewhere near your project-directory (e.g in the parent folder).
 You can open it with any editor, but IntelliJ might be helpful.

 Paste the follwing in it: